Veekthor01/Tea-House-Webpage/README.md

 # Tea-House-Webpage
-Tea House Webpage for Codeacademy project
+A Tea House Webpage created with Html and CSS